Clean up your everyday spending

 • Are you reducing high-interest debt wherever possible?
 Carrying a credit card balance costs much more in the long run than the original purchase.
 Consolidate your debt on a credit card with a good rate and chip away at it every month.

-TMB offers both high-interest savings accounts (such as the Online Savings account) and a credit card with no annual fee and a great introductory rate.
+TMB offers both high-interest savings accounts (such as the Essential Saver account) and a credit card with no annual fee and a great introductory rate.

 • Support your priorities.
 Does your spending reflect your priorities?
 For example, if you’re skimping on health care but spending big at the hairdresser, you might consider making some changes.